 The General Assembly convened on January 13, 2021, and adjourned sine die on March 1, 2021.
 The House of Delegates met remotely throughout the session, while the Senate convened, with social distancing in place, at the Science Museum of Virginia in Richmond.
 To accommodate in-person meetings with constituents, legislators were allowed to use four conference rooms at the Bon Secours facility near the Science Museum.
 Constituents were permitted to schedule appointments to meet with legislators in one of the available conference rooms; however, no more than 10 people were allowed in the rooms simultaneously, and everyone was required to wear masks and stay at least six feet apart from each other.

-The Legislature convened on January 13, 2021, to elect chamber officers, certify election results, and then recessed until February 10.
-During this organizational day, the House of Delegates passed Resolution 5 to establish COVID-19 protocols.
-All House members are required to wear a face mask or other face covering while on the House floor unless they are actively eating, drinking, or speaking on the floor when recognized by the Speaker.
+The Legislature convened on February 10, and adjourned sine die on April 11.
+During an organizational day in January, the House of Delegates passed Resolution 5 to establish COVID-19 protocols.
+All House members must wear a face mask or other face covering while on the House floor unless they are actively eating, drinking, or speaking on the floor when recognized by the Speaker.
 Delegates who choose not to wear a face covering may sit in the south gallery of the chamber.
-Delegates who wear a face covering but prefer more room for social distancing may sit in the north gallery.
+Delegates who wear a face covering but prefer more room for social distancing were allowed to sit in the north gallery.

-House committees may meet in the House chamber or a larger committee meeting room.
-The Senate has not detailed any special seating arrangements.
+House committees convened in the House chamber or a larger committee meeting room.
+The Senate did not detail any special seating arrangements.
 A statewide mandate requires masks to be worn inside all public buildings.
 The Legislature’s meeting rooms are equipped to allow members of the public to remotely present to committees.
 The Senate streams all floor sessions and committee meetings on the Legislature’s website.

 After a legislator tested positive for COVID-19 in March, a mobile COVID testing site was added at the Capitol.